jellyfin/jellyfin.org/docs/general/contributing/documentation.md

 ## Blog Posts

 Blog posts are exclusively written by our team members; we do not accept outside blog posts under any circumstances.
-Blog posts should follow all the above processes as well.
+Blog posts should follow all the above processes, and further require final approval from the Core team in addition to regular documentation approvers.